jamessmith404/os222/index.md

 # My OS22 Webpage

-Construction on process, so relax, drink some water, and watch the great things unveiled..
+Construction on process, so relax, drink some water, and watch the great things unveiled. ^ ^

 <hr>
-© {{ site.copyright}} --- James Smith Wigglesworth --- Version: 1.0.
+© {{ site.copyright }} --- James Smith Wigglesworth --- Version: 1.0.